SNodeC/snode.c/README.md

 #### Default Location of Configuration Files

 Configuration files are stored in directories following the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-So these directories differ if an application is run as ordinary user or the root user.
+So these directories differ if an application is run as ordinary user or as the root user.

 - **Ordinary User**: `$HOME/.config/snode.c/`
 - **Root User**: `/etc/snode.c/`